 What if My Baby Has a Low Score?

-Many babies with low scores are perfectly healthy and do just fine after adjusting to life outside the womb.
+Many babies with low scores are healthy and do just fine after getting used to life outside the womb.

-If your doctor or midwife is concerned about your baby's score, he or she will let you know and will explain how your baby is doing, what might be causing problems (if any), and what care is being given.
+If your doctor or midwife is concerned about your baby's score, they'll let you know and will explain how your baby is doing, what might be causing problems (if any), and what care is being given.

-With time to adjust to the new environment and with any necessary medical care, most babies do very well.
-So rather than focusing on a number, just enjoy your new baby!
+With time to adjust to their new environment and with any needed medical care, most babies do very well.